Kirsty Young says chronic pain condition caused her to question her own identity

 Kirsty Young has spoken of how a chronic pain condition caused her to question her own identity.

-Interviewed by Lauren Laverne – who took over her presenting role – in a special edition of the programme on Christmas Day, Young revealed she is feeling “so much better”.
+Interviewed by Lauren Laverne – who took over her presenting role – in a special edition of the programme on Christmas Day, Young revealed that she is feeling “so much better”.

-She also detailed how she spent a year seeing various specialists to try and work out the nature of her condition, until she found a “brilliant” professor of rheumatology who was able to diagnose her.
+She also described how she spent a year seeing various specialists to try to work out the nature of her condition, until she found a “brilliant” professor of rheumatology who was able to diagnose her.

 Fibromyalgia, also called fibromyalgia syndrome (FMS), is a long-term chronic condition that causes pain all over the body, according to the NHS.